Almog16/3997-chatbot-ollama/docs/adding-tools.md

 ## Step 3: Test the New Tool

-That's it!
-The agent is now aware of your new tool and can use it to answer relevant questions.
+With the tool defined and registered, the agent can now use it.

+1. Run the application (`make run`).
+2. Enable "Agent Mode" in the UI.
-To test it, run the application, make sure "Agent Mode" is enabled, and ask a question that should trigger your new tool.
-For our example, you could ask:
+3. Ask a question that should trigger your tool, for example:
     > "What's the weather like in London?"

-You should see the agent call the `get_current_weather` tool in the UI and then provide the answer based on the tool's output.
+You should see the UI indicate that the `get_current_weather` tool was used, and the agent should provide an answer based on its output.

-By following this process, you can easily extend the agent with a wide range of custom capabilities.
+This process confirms that our system is successfully extensible.